gitter-badger/ethvtx/rtfd/index.md

 The fourth part is **Feed** and will store a list of events.
 These events can be new contracts, new transactions, new errors or new accounts.
 This section is very useful if you want to manage a list of components that are connected to the different types of events.
 You will just have to filter the array on the specific feed event your are looking for, and your state will be updated as soon as there is change.

 The fifth part is **Accounts** and will store accounts in a map.
 These accounts are refreshed on specific timeout, or when transaction included them (`to` or `from`) is emitted from the client.

+The sixth part is **IPFS**, and will allow you to fetch data from an IPFS hash and store it inside Vortex Store.
+This also means that if you require the same hash multiple times, it will only fetch it once !

 # Components